Climate Solutions at Work

 • Minimize carbon-intensive business travel for you and your team, and opt for virtual gatherings.
 If possible, instead of flying, choose lower-carbon travel options, such as the train.

-• Build community with other climate-concerned colleagues within your team and beyond.
-Come together to brainstorm ways you can take action, and raise your collective concern at team and all-staff meetings.
+• Build capacity and knowledge by connecting with other colleagues on the finance team – and beyond – at your organization.
+Come together to brainstorm climate action steps (check out Project Drawdown's Discover page for ideas), share best practices, and raise your collective concern at team and all-staff meetings.

 Ready to take action?
 Here are some questions and ideas to help you get started: